ResultadosDigitais/matrix/.github/ISSUE_TEMPLATE/issue_template.md

 ---
 name: Create an issue
-about: Create an issue to help us improve
+about: Create a report to help us improve
 title: ''
 labels: ''
 assignees: ''